 Ivan is on staff with a local, interfaith, community organization that is committed to building cross-sector partnerships which aim at the holistic betterment of Fresno’s disadvantaged neighborhoods.
 He is also an adjunct professor at Fresno Pacific Biblical Seminary, where he teaches a course called Forming a Community of Mercy, Justice, and Peace for the Masters Degree in the Ministry, Leadership, and Culture program.
 Ivan worked with InterVarsity Christian Fellowship for almost a decade, serving as the co-director of the Pink House–an intentional live-in community / urban leadership training program.
 He is also the founder of 701 United, a local downtown, community fitness and martial arts gym for teens that seeks to instill / cultivate in them values of faith, fitness, and leadership.

-Ivan and his wife, Beth, live and serve in downtown Fresno.
-Ivan can be reached at email@example.com.
+Ivan lives and serves in downtown Fresno.
+Ivan can be reached at firstname.lastname@example.org.